The evolution of healthcare: Should doctors adopt a more holistic approach?

 Holistic medicine focuses on the person and not the disease

-Holistic medicine focuses on treating the entire person and not just a disorder or a symptom.
+.
 Holistic healthcare providers believe that an individual is made up of different parts including physical, emotional, environmental and spiritual aspects.
 All pieces must be addressed and balanced to solve any issues, sickness or disorder, and to make a person whole.

 Holistic providers do not discount traditional medicine; rather, most use it in tandem with alternative methods.
 Holistic treatment focuses on the idea that each person can take charge of their own well-being, and unconditional love and support are the best healers.